 In addition you can filter (search) subscribers and their conferences by any of the columns values.
-Click the ∇ icon in the column you wish to use for filtering, you will see the screen similar to shown on Figure 10.
+Click the vicon in the column you wish to use for filtering, you will see the screen similar to shown on Figure 11.
 In the search dialog that appears you can enter this column value that you would like to use to filter the subscribers or their conferences.
 You can filter the subscribers' conferences by multiple columns if it is necessary for you.
-When the filter for the column is active the ∇ icon changes its color to red and the filtered column caption is highlighted.
-On Figure 10 there is the active filter for the Full Name column and the filter Merrill is being entered as this column filter.
+Note that the filter by participants count (#) column is being made by comparison, the filtering for all other conference list columns is being made by substring.
+When the filter for the column is active the vicon changes its color to red and the filtered column caption is highlighted.
+On Figure 11 there is the active filter for the Full Name column and the filter Merrill is being entered as this column filter.

-Figure 10: Filter Subscribers
+Figure 11: Filter Subscribers